 Sarah and Kim held the first pop-up in March and had an overwhelmingly positive response, with people travelling from all over the East Midlands to attend.
 They’re now planning to run the pop-up regularly.
 While buying food in bulk may cost more in the short-term than grabbing a packet of pasta from a supermarket shelf, in the long term you’ll find that you can save money and drastically reduce your plastic consumption.

-Nottingham has limited options when it comes to shopping sustainably, but the Nottingham Food Assembly is a great place to start.
+Nottingham has limited options when it comes to shopping sustainably, but the Neighbour Food is a great place to start.
 Customers can choose from over 300 products that’ve been locally produced, including Robin Hood Veg from Mapperley and sweet treats from Small Food Bakery, with the food having travelled an average distance of just fifteen miles.

 All orders are made via their website from Friday to Tuesday, and customers then head to Primary Gallery on a Thursday night to collect their food.
 There are three main benefits to shopping this way: the food is harvested, baked or bottled on the day it’s collected with no extra preservatives or additives; you’re supporting local business, as 90p of every pound spent stays in the local economy; and all ingredients have been sourced and packaged ethically, organically and as locally as possible.